IQSS/dataverse/doc/release-notes/8424-signposting.md

 }
 ```

  * The `license` is a `dict` contains the URI for `CC0`.
-Please be noted that this is a
+Please note, this option is not used anymore, should be set through MultiLicense.
-temporary solution as all the licenses should be given by `multi-license` support once it's merged.
  * `describedby` is required by [Signposting](https://signposting.org/).
 It shows the link to the metadata
 which describes the resources that is the origin of the link.
  * `useDefaultFileType` and `defaultFileTypeValue` are used in combination to provide extra `Dataset` type to DV